How to Build Anomalous (3+1)d Topological Quantum Field Theories: Anomalies of topological orders from obstruction theory

-and hence the 3-groupoid $B\Bimod(\Mod(\cB))^\times$ parametrizes obstructions.
-What is commonly referred to as the ``$G$-anomaly'' for bosonic topological theories in (2+1)d, is an obstruction to an extension that is associative \cite{ENO2}, and given by a class in $H^4(BG;\mathbb C^\times)$.
-A categorical understanding of topological order affords us a deeper understanding of the obstructions which go beyond ordinary cohomology.
-In particular, in (2+1)d there is an additional contribution to the total obstruction coming from the Witt class of $\cB$ \cite{brochier2021invertible}, and a map $\Sigma^4 H\C^\times\to B\Bimod(\Mod(\cB))^\times$ implementing the comparison of the total obstruction with the obstruction that lives in ordinary cohomology. \end{example} As discussed in \S\ref{subsection:TO}, (3+1)d fermionic topological orders are described by nondegenerate $\tsVect$-enriched braided fusion 2-categories $\mathfrak{B}$.
+We also conjecture that there is a natural map from $\mathscr{W}^4(BG)\rightarrow I_\Z \MTSO^4(BG)$, and the image should give the 't Hooft anomaly of a $(2+1)$d bosonic topological order given by the calculation in e.g. \cite{Bulmash:2020flp,Ye:2022bkx}. \end{example}

+As discussed in \S\ref{subsection:TO}, (3+1)d fermionic topological orders are described by nondegenerate $\tsVect$-enriched braided fusion 2-categories $\mathfrak{B}$.
 When one takes $\mathbf{C} = \Mod(\fB)$ in \eqref{eq:obstructionSES}, then the categorical obstruction to performing a faithfully $G$-crossed braided extension is parametrized by the 4-groupoid $B \sWitt: = B\mathcal{S}\Bimod(\Mod(\fB))^\times = B\mathbf{4sVect}^\times$.
 The details of the enrichment over $\tsVect$ and the appearance of this groupoid are presented in \cite[Section 4]{DY2025}.

 The homotopy groups of $\sWitt$ were computed in \cite{DY2025}, and given by:

 where $\sW$ is the super-Witt group of braided fusion categories $\cB$ with Müger center $\sVect$, given in \cite{DNO}.
 Such categories are also referred to as slightly degenerate braided fusion categories.
 By \cite[Proposition 5.18]{DNO} we have